-Do you want to know how to cut cable and still watch movies and your favorite TV shows?
+In this article, I will show you how you can cut cable and still watch movies and your favorite TV shows.

-Are you confused by all the options for streaming TV and movies or have no clue where to begin?
+If you are confused by all the options for streaming TV and movies or have no clue where to begin then you have come to the right place.

-Whether you watch a little or a lot of tv and movies, there are plenty of easy to setup cable replacement options for you.
+Whether you watch a little or a lot of tv and movies, there are plenty of easy to set up cable replacement options for you and I will go over the below.

 IMPORTANT: Before you ditch your cable make sure you’re not under contract.
 If you are, do the math and see if the fee for breaking contract is worth it to do it now or just wait until the contract ends.